hackoregon/civicu-pythonii-summer-2017/lessons/06-Django-MTV/README.md

 If you used putup to start your package, you should already have a manage.py file as well as settings.py and urls.py in your package directory somwhere.
 So you can skip that step in the Django tutorial.
 Just keep in mind that a Django project is kept within a Python package.
-When the tutorial talks about you naming the outer `mysite` folder anything you like, that's the folder I called "civicu_app."
+When the tutorial talks about you naming the outer `mysite` folder anything you like, that's the folder I called "labeler_site."
 That's the name I put in at the end of the `putup` command.
-And putup assumed that my Django project would have the same name, so there's an inner folder called "civicu_app" where the tutorial has it as `mysite`.
+And putup assumed that my Django project would have the same name, so there's an inner folder called "labeler_site" where the tutorial has it as `mysite`.

 ### `django-admin startapp`